ghost-db/flowpay/GETTING_STARTED.md

 ## AI Agent Integration Example

-Here's a complete example of an AI agent using PulsePay:
+Here's a complete example of an AI agent using FlowPay:

 ```python
 # ai_agent.py